Master of Arts in Psychology

 In order to foster students’ growth and development, this course will offer topics not specifically listed in the graduate program.
 These offerings will allow the student to gain additional depth and breadth in their field.
 Emphasis will be place on scholarly discernment of data.
 A sequence of prescribed class could lead to a certificate in specific areas of psychology.

-Individuals who have not completed their Master's thesis work will need to register for this course.
+Individuals who have not completed their Master’s thesis work will need to register for this course each semester until the thesis is completed.

 Under the direction of a thesis committee, the student will plan, research and write the master’s thesis.
 The thesis option is designed to meet the needs of students who plan to pursue doctoral study.